-California is known for its amazing food, earmarked by a tradition of fruit, fresh leafy salads, fresh flavors, and organic dishes, although there is plenty of variety in Californian cooking, including fusion cuisine using fresh local ingredients.
+California is known for its amazing food, earmarked by a tradition of fruit, fresh leafy salads, fresh flavors, and organic dishes.
+There is however plenty of variety in Californian cooking, including fusion cuisine with fresh local ingredients.
 An attractive presentation is important in authentic California cuisine.

 Californians enjoy cooking with lean meats and seafood, fresh fruit and veggies, and anything low in saturated fat and high in nutrition.
 Japanese, Chinese, Italian, French, and Mexican cuisines have all influenced the fusion cuisine of California.